 - Color copy of your passport.

-These documents may be emailed or mailed directly to Office of International Students at the following address.
+These documents may be emailed or mailed directly to Office of International Education at the following address.

 8700 NW River Park Dr PMB#3

 |Costs and Tuition Fees - 9 Months Estimated Cost|

 |Cost of Living - Parkville||$10,000|

 |Total (US Dollars)||$23,248|

 The tuition fee above is based on 12 credits per semester at $427.00 per credit hour.
 Please note that all international students are required to fulfill a minimum of 12 credit hours each semester.

 Fall Semester (Starts in August) – May 1

 Spring Semester (Starts in January) – October 15